10 Great Pendulum Monsters for Any Yu-Gi-Oh Deck

 Introduced in the Arc-V anime, pendulum monsters took dueling by storm.
-With their ability to revive from the extra deck after being defeated or to be initially set in your pendulum zones, these cards offer an incredible amount of variety event after Konami implemented its new extra deck limitation rules.
+With their ability to revive from the extra deck after being defeated or to be initially set in your pendulum zones, these cards offer an incredible amount of variety (even after the implementation of Konami's new extra-deck limitation rules).

 With dozens of powerful pendulum archetypes available, many rookie duelists forget to search beyond their chosen series to find generalized support.
 But with hundreds of monsters to browse, which cards can aid almost any deck?
-These are the ten best nonarchetype-dependent creatures in Yu-Gi-Oh!
+These are the 10 best non-archetype-dependent creatures in Yu-Gi-Oh!

 10. Foucault's Cannon